Completed Iwahori-Hecke algebras and parahoric Hecke algebras for Kac-Moody groups over local fields: Hecke algebra associated with a parahoric subgroup

-In \cite{gaussent2014spherical}, Gaussent and Rousseau associated an algebra (the spherical Hecke algebra) to the type $0$ face $F_0$.
-By Remark~\ref{rqueComparaison aux autres distances vectorielles}, their distance $d^v$ correspond to $d^{F_0}$.
-It seems natural to try to associate a Hecke algebra to each type $0$ face $F$ between $F_0$ and $C_0^+$.
-Let $F$ be a non-spherical type $0$ face such that $F_0\subsetneq F\subsetneq C_0^+$ (as a consequence $A$ is an indefinite Kac-Moody matrix of size at least $3$ because if $A$ is of finite type, all type $0$ faces are spherical and if $A$ is of affine type, $F_0$ is the only non-spherical type $0$ face of $C^+_0$).
-As we will see in this section, the definition of the product as above leads to infinite coefficients.
-To prove this, we use the fact that the restriction map which associates $w_{|Q^\vee}$ to each $w\in W^v$ is injective, which is proved in \cite{kac1994infinite}.
-As this is shown for less general realizations $\A$ of the Kac-Moody matrix $A$ than we use, we need to extend this result to our framework, which is the aim of the next subsection.
+In \cite{gaussent2014spherical}, Gaussent and Rousseau defined the spherical Hecke algebra as a Hecke algebra associated with the non-spherical type $0$ face $F_{0}$, and we noticed in Remark~\ref{rqueComparaison aux autres distances vectorielles} that their distance $d^{v}$ matches with our $d^{F_{0}}$.
+Consequently, it seems natural to try to associate a Hecke algebra with any type $0$ face $F$ between $F_{0}$ and $C^{+}_{0}$, \textit{i.e} to see whether the extra assumption of being spherical can be suppressed.

+In this section, we consider a non-spherical type $0$ face $F$ such that $F_{0}\subsetneq F\subsetneq C_{0}^{+}$.
+Note that this implies that $A$ is an indefinite Kac-Moody matrix of size $\geq 3$: indeed, when $A$ is of finite type, then any type $0$ face is spherical, and when $A$ is of affine type, the only non-spherical type $0$ face of $C^{+}_{0}$ is $F_{0}$.
+In this last section, we will prove that the coefficients involved in the definition of the convolution product introduced earlier (see Theorem \ref{thmDefinition de la convolution parahorique}) are now infinite.
+The proof of this result requires the injectivity of the restriction map that sends $w \in W^{v}$ to $w_{|Q^{\vee}}$.
+This property is proved in \cite{kac1994infinite} for less general realizations of $A$ than the one we use, hence we will start by extending this property to our framework: this is the point of Lemma \ref{lemRestriction du groupe de Weyl aux copoids} below.